solpyro/AdventOfCode2022/README.md

 I get that I need to use some kind of optimal path finding algorithm here, but I'm not sure what that should be.

-## Day 17: Pyroclastic Flow
+## Day 17: Pyroclastic Flow ⭐

 Today was a day for self-playing tetris.
 Writing the engine took long enough, and then I just had to let it run for the first 2022 rocks.
+Even at a nominal 60fps it takes some time, since I move a block down one row per frame.
+I could optimize to calculate the drop for each brick and place it correctly, without redrawing, but where's the fun in that?

 ## Day 18: ???